Configure a Recommendations Action

 Adding a Recommendations Action to an Experience

-Follow these steps to add a recommendations action to an experience.
+Follow these steps to add to an experience a recommendations action that uses a single recommendation strategy.

 3. Click WHAT and then click ADD ACTION.

-Callouts of the WHAT and ADD ACTION buttons
+Callouts of the WHAT settings and the ADD ACTION button

-4. Click Recommendation on the Action Type panel.
+4. Click Product Recommendations on the Action Type panel.

-Callout of the Recommendation option on the Action Type panel
+Callout of the Product Recommendations option on the Action Type panel

-The recommendations action options shown here may not reflect the options that appear in your account.
+The recommendations action templates shown here may not reflect the options that appear in your account.
+Furthermore, the templates in your account may not include configuration specifics shown.

-Example of the Recommendations panel in the WHAT configuration
+Example of the Product Recommendations panel in the WHAT configuration

 6. Determine where on the page of your site you want the recommendations action to appear.

-1. Input the element selector in the Insert Selector field to define where on the page the recommendations action should appear.
-See Element Selectors for more information about how to use this field.
+1. Input the element selector identifying where on the page the recommendations action should appear.
+See Element Selectors for more information.

-2. Select an option from Insert Method to determine where the action should be inserted relative to the selected node you input in the previous step.
+2. Select an option from Insert Method to determine where the action should be inserted relative to the element selector you input in the previous step.

-3. Select RecheckForElement if you want the Personalization platform to recheck for the selected node for up to 3 seconds if it doesn't find it immediately.
-Select SelectMultipleElements if you want the platform to display the recommendations at every occurrence of the selected node on the page if it finds multiple occurrences.
+3. Toggle RecheckForElement to NO if you do not want Monetate to recheck for the selected node for up to 3 seconds if it doesn't find it immediately.
+Toggle SelectMultipleElements to YES if you want Monetate to display the recommendations at every occurrence of the selected node on the page if it finds multiple occurrences.

-1. Select the recommendation strategy you want the action to use.
+1. Select from Product Recommendation the recommendation strategy that you want the action to use.

-2. Select a backup recommendation strategy from Fallback Recommendation Strategy that you want used to supplement the strategy you selected in the previous step if it can't display enough recommended products to meet the minimum.
+2. Select from Primary Fallback the recommendation strategy that you want used first to supplement the strategy that you selected in the previous step if it can't display enough recommended products to meet the minimum.

-3. Enter the minimum number of products the primary recommendation strategy must display before the action triggers the fallback recommendation strategy.
+4. Enter the minimum number of products that the recommendation strategy that you selected in step 7a must display before the action triggers the primary fallback recommendation strategy.

-Setting the minimum to zero prevents the fallback recommendation strategy from rendering and thus causes the action to fire in all scenarios, even if no products are recommended.
+Setting the minimum to zero prevents the fallback strategies from rendering and thus causes the action to fire in all scenarios, even if no products are recommended.
 This situation can also result in customers being counted in the experience without seeing recommendations.

 8. Configure the recommendation slider's content.